 In the determination of expected credit losses estimates, the Group has considered the potential impact (based on the best available information) of the uncertainties caused by the COVID-19 pandemic.
-The uncertainties caused by COVID-19 required the Group to update the inputs and assumptions used for the determination of expected credit losses ("ECLs").
+The uncertainties caused by COVID-19 required the Group to update the inputs and assumptions used for the determination of expected credit losses ("ECLs") as at 31 December 2020.

-The Group has re-assessed the scenario weighting to reflect the impact of current uncertainty in measuring the estimated credit losses.
-In making estimates, the Group assessed a range of possible outcomes by stressing the previous basis, before COVID-19, (that includes best, based case and worst scenarios) and changed weightings for each scenario.
+The Group has re-assessed the scenario weighting to reflect the impact of current uncertainty in measuring the estimated credit losses for the year ended 31 December 2020.
+In making estimates, the Group assessed a range of possible outcomes by stressing the previous basis (that includes best, based case and worst scenarios) and changed the worst weightings.
 The probability of the worst scenario was increased from 10% to 80% and the probability of the best scenario and base case scenario was reduced from 10% to 5% and 80% to 15% respectively.
+The increase in the downturn weighting of the macro economic scenario, current situation and the management overlays result in an additional ECL charge for finance receivables of KD 1,563,225 for year ended 31 December 2020 (2019: KD 245,081 ECL recovery of finance receivables).